w3f/polkadot-spec/README.md

 |-> pdre_api_tests.jl
 ```

 Each of those tests defines how the final executable tests are called and pass data to it.
-The testing data, results and additional info can be found in the *test/fixtures* directory.
+The function names, testing data and results can be found in the *test/fixtures* directory.

 #### SCALE Codec